thegouge/king-trivia-score-card/README.md

 ---

+## Update Notes

+Now works WAY better on Mobile!
+Grade on with your phones good quizmasters!

+---

 ## Usage

 for the time being, you must go to [this website](https://thegouge.github.io/king-trivia-score-card/) in order to use this score card.
 I'll be in talks with King Trivia to integrate it into their site for you.
 So look for that in the future!